 During the assessment

-If your needs are less severe, or you're not eligible, we will offer you information and advice about other services and organisations which may help you live a more independent life and ways that you might find funding to pay for them.
+- If your needs are less severe or you're not eligible - we will advise you about how to access support, other services, and organisations that can help you live a more independent life.

-If you're in hospital, a social worker will discuss the help you and your carer will need when you leave.
+- If you're in hospital - a social worker will discuss the help you and your carer will need once you’re discharged from hospital.

 After the assessment

-Following your assessment a support plan will be agreed with you.
-It will detail the support that you need and include the following:
+Following your assessment a support plan will be agreed with you and detail the support you need including:

-- Contact details of the team who make sure you get help.
+- Contact details of the team who will be supporting you

 - What to do if you are unhappy with the service.